ogobrecht/console/README.md

   This means, the same method names are provided, the parameters differs a little bit to fit our needs in PL/SQL.
-Not all methods making sense in a PL/SQL instrumentation tool and therefore these six are not implemented: countReset (instead we have countEnd), dir, dirxml, group, groupCollapsed, groupEnd.
+Not all methods making sense in a PL/SQL instrumentation tool and therefore these six are not implemented: countReset (instead we have count_end), dir, dirxml, group, groupCollapsed, groupEnd.
+For the two \*_end methods we use snake case instead of camel case for readability:
   - [X] `console.error` (level 1=error)
   - [X] `console.warn` (level 2=warning)
   - [X] `console.info` (level 3=info)